-- It is advisable to consume boiled eggs within 3 days.
+- It is advisable to consume boiled eggs within three days.

 - Avoid using eggs with damaged shells, as they might contain dirt and bacteria.

 - Ensure that the eggs have not crossed their shelf life.

 Cooking eggs during pregnancy is pretty much the same as when one is not pregnant.
 The idea here is to ensure that the salmonella bacteria are killed in the cooking process:

 How Long Do Eggs Last?

-An egg is best consumed twenty-eight days from the day it was laid.
-Boiled eggs should be consumed within 2-3 days after boiling, and food containing egg should be consumed immediately.
+An egg is best consumed 28 days from the day it was laid.
+Boiled eggs should be consumed within two to three days after boiling, and food containing egg should be consumed immediately.

 Suggestions to Avoid Bacterial Infections Through Egg Consumption

-- Handle the eggs with clean hands which are thoroughly washed.
+- Handle the eggs with clean hands that are thoroughly washed.